thtskaran/ShawtyGPT/README.md

    git clone [https://github.com/thtskaran/shawtyGPT.git](https://github.com/thtskaran/shawtyGPT.git) ```
 **Configuration:**

-Replace the placeholder values in the code with your actual API keys and bot token.
+1.Replace the placeholder values in the code with your actual API keys and bot token.
-Generative AI Settings:
+2.Generative AI Settings:
-Experiment with the values in ```generation_config``` to tweak the bot's response style.
+*Experiment with the values in ```generation_config``` to tweak the bot's response style.
-Carefully consider the safety_settings to mitigate potentially harmful responses. initial_history Customization:
+*Carefully consider the safety_settings to mitigate potentially harmful responses.
+*initial_history Customization:
 This is where you define your bot's personality!
 Change the text, tone, and even the subject matter to build a completely different conversational AI.

 **Usage:**